nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <a name="ls"></a>
 ### Listing all contacts: `ls`

-Lists all the saved contacts with the index and contact name.
+Lists all the contacts in the ConTech Book with their indexes and names.

-Usage: `ls`
+Command format: `ls`
-* The indexes start from 0, this is done as computing professionals are more familiar with index start from 0.
+* Do note that the indexes start from 0, similar to array indexes, which you may be familiar with.

 Expected outcome of usage: